 Every business seems to have its own jargon and eldercare is no exception.
-If you have never had any experience with assisted living or eldercare, it can be a bit mystifying when people begin mentioning ADLs and SNFs, your head can begin to swim.
-If you are considering assisted living in Solana Beach or San Diego County, here are a few common terms and what they mean.
+If you have never had any experience with the various types of senior care, it can be a bit mystifying when people begin mentioning ADLs and SNFs.
+It’s enough to make your head swim.
+If you are considering assisted living in San Diego County, here are a few common terms and what they mean.

-When you first start looking for assisted living in Solana Beach or elsewhere in San Diego County, you hear a lot about ADLs.
+When you first start looking for assisted living in San Diego County, you hear a lot about ADLs.
+This stands for Activities of Daily Living.
 These are simply common activities that we do every day, such as bathing, brushing your hair, going to the bathroom, getting dressed and eating.
 These are all tasks that can become harder as we age and when you begin visiting assisted living facilities, you will be asked about ADLs for which you need help.

 Sometimes you also hear a term called IADLs.
 These are known as Instrumental Activities of Daily Living such as being able to pay your bills, shop for groceries, prepare meals, etc. Typically these are important, but less crucial tasks than ADLs.
 Assessing both ADLs and IADLs is an important step in determining what type of care is most needed, whether it is an in-home helper or assisted living in Solana Beach or some other level of care.

-Board and Care is very similar to assisted living in Solana Beach but on a much smaller scale.
-A facility for assisted living in Solana Beach might be fairly large and have many private apartments.
-A board and care home, on the other hand, might only have five or six residents and often is located in a private home.
+Board and Care is very similar to assisted living but on a much smaller scale.
+A facility for assisted living might be fairly large and have many private apartments.
+A board and care home, on the other hand, usually has only five or six residents and often is located in a private home.
 In some cases, this can be a more affordable option than assisted living, and some people also prefer the smaller setting and more personal attention.

 CCRCs: A Full-Service Option